EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The FlowMeasurementStarter and FlowMeasurementRecorder modules can be inserted anywhere in the network (inside network nodes or protocol modules, etc) in NED by editing the NED source of modules or extending them as a new type.
-However, some modules such as the LayeredEthernetInterface, have optional slots for a :ned:`MeasurementLayer` module.
+However, some modules such as the LayeredEthernetInterface, have optional :ned:`MeasurementLayer` submodules.
 This module contains a FlowMeasurementStarter and a FlowMeasurementRecorder, and can be inserted from the .INI file (e.g. ``*.host.eth[0].measurementLayer.typename = "MeasurementLayer"``).

 .. figure:: media/Default_MeasurementLayer.png
    :align: center